Christina-Kang/azure-docs/articles/service-fabric/service-fabric-concepts-state.md

 ---
-title: Definine and manage state in Azure microservices| Microsoft Docs
+title: Define and manage state in Azure microservices| Microsoft Docs
 description: How to define and manage service state in Service Fabric
 services: service-fabric
 documentationcenter: .net